BetProtocol (BEPRO) Price Reaches $0.0007 on Exchanges

-BetProtocol (CURRENCY:BEPRO) traded flat against the US dollar during the 1 day period ending at 19:00 PM E.T. on February 24th.
-BetProtocol has a total market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
-In the last seven days, BetProtocol has traded flat against the US dollar.
-One BetProtocol token can currently be bought for approximately $0.0007 or 0.00000002 BTC on cryptocurrency exchanges.
+BetProtocol (CURRENCY:BEPRO) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM Eastern on February 26th.
+BetProtocol has a market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
+During the last week, BetProtocol has traded flat against the US dollar.
+One BetProtocol token can now be bought for about $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.